 Learn Tongan Crafts

 Guests at the ultra-affordable Fonongava’inga (Langi Langi) Guesthouse have the opportunity to take part in a Tongan crafting workshop with your host, Langi Langi.
 The guesthouse is affiliated with the island’s WID Handicraft Centre where, for under TOP$10, you can learn how to make your own Tongan souvenirs and get a real insight into the Tongan culture.

 Hire a Bike and Ride to Homale’eia Beach

 Again, some of the mid-range resorts, such as Matafonua Lodge, Sandy Beach Resort and Ha’apai Beach Resort, as well as the budget Billy’s Place, offer complimentary bike hire.
 Alternatively, budget travellers can hire a bike from the Mariner’s Cafe in Pangai and ride up to the northern tip of Foa Island where you’ll find the glorious Houmale’eia Beach.
 The ride is approximately 14km from Pangai to the top of Foa Island, which is connected to Lifuka via a causeway.

 Dining on a Budget in Ha’apai

-In islands as undeveloped at Ha’apai, don’t expect to find an array of restaurants.
-Instead, you’ll mostly have to rely on your accommodation for food or, if you’re staying in Pangai, make use of the self-catering facilities in your guest house.
+In islands as undeveloped as Ha’apai, don’t expect to find an array of restaurants.
+Instead, you’ll mostly have to rely on your accommodation for food or, if you’re staying in Pangai, make use of the self-catering facilities in your guesthouse.

 Restaurants in Ha’apai